wyattades/markdown-to-email/README.md

 This is some <b>Bold Text</b>!
 ```

 The main determinant for formatting is how you space your lines.
-Every new line matters, so be careful when you press enter.
+Every new line matters, so be careful when you press enter!

 ### Headings and Paragraphs
 Every heading is separated from any previous text by 2 blank lines, the very first line being an exception because it is a heading by default.
 Each paragraph below a heading is preceeded by 1 blank line and is bullet-pointed by default.
 For example: